LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-creating-tag-list-page.md

 {% endraw %}
 ```

-It is very short code, but I invested some times to figure out how `liquid` works.<br>
+It is a very short code, but I invested some time to figure out how `liquid` works.<br>
 So...
-If you find this post useful, please click applause button for me :)
+If you find this post useful, please click the applause button for me :)

 Back to [How I customized Hydejack Theme](how-i-customized-hydejack-theme){:.heading.flip-title}
 {:.read-more}